palantirnet/drupal-rector-sandbox/README.md

 Drupal Rector comes with a test module that you can use to confirm rules are working:

-`ddev . vendor/bin/rector process web/modules/custom/rector_examples --dry-run`
+`ddev . vendor/bin/rector process drupal-rector/rector_examples --dry-run`

+This command is aliased in the `test-rector.sh` script in project root, so you can run this from project root instead:

+`./test-rector.sh`

 ## Developing with Drupal Rector